Arlington, Va., Nov 29, 2019 / 03:00 am

 "This really is a re-founding," Fr.
 James Orthmann of Holy Cross Abbey in Berryville, Va. told CNA, a "real renewal and a re-founding, and in a real sense getting back to our traditional roots."

-Since 2007, the community has taken concrete steps be better stewards of the earth in the tradition of the Cistercian Order, while also reaching into the outside world to draw more Catholic men to their monastic life.
+Since 2007, the community has taken concrete steps to be better stewards of the earth in the tradition of the Cistercian Order, while also reaching into the outside world to draw more Catholic men to their monastic life.

 The abbey was founded in 1950 after a planned Trappist abbey in Massachusetts burned down.
 The Diocese of Richmond offered to accept the monks and they procured 1200 acres of pasture on the Shenandoah River in Northwest Virginia, just in the shadow of the Blue Ridge Mountains to the east.